12

 • 5

 $\begingroup$ Were you not satisfied with the answer YCor gave in a comment?
-If what YCor wrote is correct, then it would seem that the question did not rise to research-level. $\endgroup$ Dec 22, 2015 at 15:01
+If what YCor wrote is correct, then it would seem that the question did not rise to research-level. $\endgroup$ Commented Dec 22, 2015 at 15:01

 • $\begingroup$ I'm happy with the answer YCor gave.
 I just wanted to know for future questions why this one was not on topic. $\endgroup$